celo-org/docs/docs/cel2/whats-changed.md

 ## Consensus

-Consensus will no longer be controlled by the validators set, instead we will have a centralized sequencer.
-This means validators will not need to run any infrastructure for the L2.
-As such there will no longer be the notion of epochs.
+Consensus will no longer be controlled by the validators set, instead we will have a centralized sequencer, as such there will no longer be the notion of epochs.
+This also means validators will not need to run any infrastructure for the L2.

 This is a temporary situation, after mainnet launch we will be looking at implementing a decentralized sequencer.